jigardave8/iRadioplayer/README.md

 ## Contact

-For any inquiries or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, please reach out to jdavenz8@gmail.com
 ```

-Feel free to adjust the content and sections to better match your app’s functionality and your personal style!